 The Truth Behind the Insurance Company’s “Medical Release”

-Most of the time, insurance companies will send you a “medical release” form asking for permission to view your medical records.
-Do not sign this form.
-If you do, in most cases you are giving them carte blanche to look at any and all medical records they can find for you—not just the ones related to the accident.
+Most of the time, insurance companies will send you a “medical release” form asking for permission to view your medical history.
+If you sign a medical history release, you can give a provider the right to look at any records related to your long-term care.
+Experienced attorneys recommend that you do not sign these forms.

-- It will let them pull records that may undermine your case
+- Pull records that may undermine your case

-- They will use these records to suggest that your injuries aren’t from the car accident at all
+- Use these records to suggest that your injuries aren’t from the car accident at all

 Get the strong arm

-What Kind of Medical Records Does the Insurance Company Need?
+What Kind of Medical Records does a Provider Need?

 - Medical records directly related to the injuries from the accident